aniskoubaa/gaitech_doc/sphinx-doc/source/gapter/gapter-ros-tutorials.rst

 where ``192.168.x.xxx`` is your desktop's ip address and ``192.168.1.100`` is gapter's ip address.

+For more comprehensive tutorial on Network Configuration on ROS, refer to :ref:`network-config-doc`

-Controling Gapter using mavros
+Controling Gapter using MAVROS
 ------------------------------

-We will control Gapter using mavros.
-For this you don't have to configure your desktop with mavros.
-Here we control Gapter via ssh with Gapter's computer.
+In this tutorial, we will control Gapter using MAVROS.
+For this you don't have to install MAVROS on your desktop, but rather on Gapter, because we control Gapter via ssh with Gapter's onboard computer (Odroid XU4).

+Follow these steps:

-* Connect to Wi-Fi ``gapter`` from your desktop which will be shown in Wi-Fi list.
-If prompt for password type ``gapter@gaitech``
+* First, connect to the WiFi ``gapternet`` from your desktop which will be shown in Wi-Fi list.
+If prompt for password type ``gaitech``

 * Open the terminal and connect to Gapter's computer by typing following